curiousben/Room-Infrastructure/microservices/Filter/base/design/core_design.md

 - Filtering results will only result in a binary outcome.

+## Future

 Multiple outcomes could be in a future version of the filter then the pattern will then start to approach a more complex router pattern.
 More thought is needed on this.
+Also allowing the configuration to account for comparison of multiple data values within the message.